RIVM-bioinformatics/Pacini-typing/README.md

   date_created: "2024-11-06"

 # The database section is used to define the database to be used in the run.
-# You can specify a matching sequence file to be used in the run.
+# You can specify a target genes file to be used in the run.
-# The matching sequence file should contain the sequences of the genes you want to detect.
+# The target genes file should contain the sequences of the genes you want to detect.
 # Format in Multi-FASTA format.
 # The run_output field is used to specify the output directory for the intermediate files.
 database: